 Welcome to Greenland!

-From March 2021, Icelandair offers flights to Greenland from Reykjavík, with smooth flight connections from all its destinations in Iceland, Europe and North America.
+From March 2021, Icelandair offers flights to Greenland from Iceland with smooth flight connections from Dublin and the UK.
 Icelandair makes it easy for travelers to explore this huge, other-wordly island just a couple of hours' flying distance from Reykjavík.
 All this can be done in one journey, with one ticket.

-To fly to Greenland, passengers must transfer from Keflavík to Reykjavík Domestic Airport (RKV) – a distance of 50km (31 miles).
+Passengers must then transfer from Keflavík to Reykjavík Airport (RKV)* – a distance of 50km (31 miles).

 Remember to pick up your baggage at Keflavík airport and take it with you as you transfer to Reykjavík airport.